Ollama Cheatsheet - most useful commands - 2026 update

 Compiled this Ollama command list sime time ago...

-Here is the list and examples of the most useful Ollama commands (Ollama commands cheatsheet) I compiled some time ago.
+Here is the list and examples of the most useful Ollama commands (Ollama commands cheatsheet) I compiled some time ago, last updated in January 2026.
 Hopefully it will be useful to you too.

 This Ollama cheatsheet is focusing on CLI commands, model management, and customization, But we have here also some curl calls too.